Udhampur district: Temples

 In the 7th century text, the Nilamata Purana by Nila Muni, it is mentioned that the Devika River is a manifestation of the mother Goddess Parvati to benefit people of Mader Desha that covers the areas between river Ravi and Chenab and the river Devika and appears on the Shiv Ratri.
 Lord Shiva and his consort Uma are believed to manifest together at eight places alongside the Devika river.
 The subterranean river Devika presently flows under a sandy surface.

 In Devi Mahatmya it is mentioned, that there is no need to perform Japa or any ritual for obtaining spiritual benefits at this pilgrimage site, but only to touch the Devika waters or bathing in them.
 Water from the Devika can be retrieved by digging a foot into the sand bed.
 Cremation on the sands of Devika is considered as meritorious as on the banks of the Ganges at Kashi.

+Pandu Mandir (पण्डु मंदिर) located in the heart of Udhampur city is a Temple dedicated to Bhagwan Ram.
+It is believed to be "200 years" old and is a centre of devotion for the people of Udhampur City.
+"Pandu mandir Street" is also famous for its Kachalu and Shola kulcha.